-Splitting his time as co-owner of FREQ SHOP and touring the globe as the drummer of THE DAMN TRUTH, Dave's experience and knowledge spans nearly two decades as a professional musician, record producer and mixing engineer.
-A Juno award nominee, he's made records with THE DAMN TRUTH, We Are Monroe, Olivier Couture, Mountain Dust, Storry, and has worked alongside the legendary Bob Rock, JUNO award winning producer Jean Massicotte, and GRAMMY winning mixer Tchad Blake.
-Though a hard-hitting thunderstorm behind the drums, Dave approaches record making with a focus on musicality, dynamics and feel.
-Betting on character and individuality, Dave capitalizes on the distinctiveness of the artists he works with.
+Splitting his time as co-owner of Freq Shop and touring the globe as the drummer of The Damn Truth, Dave's experience and knowledge spans nearly two decades as a professional musician, record producer and mixing engineer.
+A Juno award nominee, he's made hundreds of recordings with The Damn Truth, Storry, We Are Monroe, Olivier Couture, Mountain Dust, Family Man, Sam & The Terrible News and many more.
+Over the years Dave has worked alongside the legendary Bob Rock, Juno award winning producer Jean Massicotte, and Grammy winners David Bottril and mixer Tchad Blake.
+Dave approaches record making with a focus on musicality, dynamics and feel while capitalizing on the distinctiveness of the artists he works with.

 Derek is a record producer, mixer, songwriter, multi-instrumentalist and DJ.
-He co-owns FREQ SHOP and performs as a solo artist under his own name.
-An ADISQ award nominee, he's worked on records with John Jacob Magistery, The Franklin Electric, Mountain Dust and The Damn Truth.
-He engineered on a record produced by the legendary Bob Rock and worked alongside Grammy nominated producer Brandon Friesen in Los Angeles.
-Derek received a degree in Jazz Studies at Concordia University and has taught at Recording Arts Canada.
-He performed as an alt-pop DJ on the Montreal club scene for a decade and twice at Osheaga's ARTIST WORLD.
+He co-owns Freq Shop and performs as a solo artist under his own name.
+An ADISQ award nominee, he's made records with The Franklin Electric, Brittany Kennell, The Damn Truth, Family Man, We Are Monroe and John Jacob Magistery.
+He’s worked alongside the legendary Bob Rock, Grammy nominated producer Brandon Friesen and Juno award winning producer Ariel Posen.
+He performed as an alt-pop DJ on the Montreal club scene for a decade and twice at Osheaga's Artist World.
 Originality, creativity and honesty are at the forefront of his productions.
-Cookie cutters be warned!!!
+Cookie cutters be warned!

 Pushing All the Right Buttons